Irish shipping industry booming amid Brexit fears

-The Irish shipping industry has seen a marked increase in business as companies bypass British ports amid Brexit fears.
+The Irish shipping industry has seen a marked increase in business as companies bypass British ports amid Brexit fears, the head of Dublin Port has said.

 The landbridge is the UK transit route linking Ireland and mainland Europe, and an estimated 150,000 Irish trucks and three million tonnes of goods travel through the UK for export to the EU each year.